tanyanebhwani/urbanMobility/README.md

 Through this project, I learned:

---Implementing APIs like Mapbox
+- Implementing APIs like Mapbox
---Handling JWT-based authentication
+- Handling JWT-based authentication
---Storing user data securely with MongoDB and bcrypt --Structuring and managing a full-stack project end-to-end
+- Storing user data securely with MongoDB and bcrypt
+- Structuring and managing a full-stack project end-to-end